nisbweb/HacktoberfestNISB/CONTRIBUTING.md

 ## Step 6
 Now go to your repository in the browser and click on contribute > Open pull request.
-Then add a title and explain in brief what you have done and send the PR.
+Then add a title, explain in brief what you have done and send the PR!.

+## Thats it, wait for us to merge your PR and then you will get a +1 PR in the hacktoberfest website :fire::fire:

 # Happy Coding👋

+## For advanced contributions, refer below :down:.

 ### The expectation, as given is an E-Library website with proper backend.
 Refer to the wireframe doc attached for the required end result.
 ### there arent any restrictions on any change.
 Keep a thumbnail for the books and other sections where pictures are needed